Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 Best for: Lawyers who qualify for their state’s program.

 Most states have LRAPs providing a type of law school loan forgiveness if you work in that state — often in the public sector, for a qualifying nonprofit, or in underserved communities.
-These programs offer up to $10,000 annually in loan repayment assistance, with a lifetime maximum of $60,000.
+Repayment assistance varies, so check the guidelines for your state.
+For instance, the District of Columbia offers one-year interest-free forgivable loans up to $12,000; in New York, forgivable loans of up to $10,000 per year are available for a maximum of three years or $30,000.

 Law School-Based Loan Repayment Assistance Programs